Lafayette County, Missouri

 Lafayette County was created on November 16, 1820 (effective January 1, 1821) from Cooper County.
 The county was named in honor of Gilbert du Motier, the Marquis de Lafayette (1757-1834), French military officer and general in the American Revolutionary War.

-The Lafayette County Seat is situated in Lexington and in addition the county government website is www.lafayettecountymo.com
+The County Seat is located in Lexington and in addition the county government website is www.lafayettecountymo.com

-Cities and towns to be found in Lafayette County include Alma, Aullville, Bates City, Blackburn, Concordia, Corder, Dover, Emma, Higginsville, Lake Lafayette, Lexington, Mayview, Napoleon, Oak Grove, Odessa, Waverly, Wellington
+Cities and towns located in the County include Alma, Aullville, Bates City, Blackburn, Concordia, Corder, Dover, Emma, Higginsville, Lake Lafayette, Lexington, Mayview, Napoleon, Oak Grove, Odessa, Waverly, Wellington

 You can search online for Lafayette County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the Lafayette County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.

 - U.S., Social Security Applications and Claims Index, 1936-2007

 - Missouri Birth & Death Records Database Pre-1910: Search & Record Availability

 - Missouri Marriage Records, 1805-2002

 - Missouri, Marriages, 1750-1920